turnkeylinux-apps/tkldev/docs/development/new.rst

 overlay``.

-It's usually easier to comment out code in conf.d scripts, rename the overlay to something temporary, and build the ``root.tmp`` for manual integration and testing::
+It's usually easier to comment out code in conf.d scripts, rename the overlay to something temporary, and build the ``root.sandbox`` for manual integration and testing::

     make CHROOT_ONLY=y
-    fab-chroot build/root.tmp
+    fab-chroot build/root.sandbox

     # start required services